k-lgtm/COMS-W4995-Deep-Learning-Project/README.md

 sudo pip3 install -r requirements.txt
 ```
 ## Folder Descriptions
+`custom targets` : different target labels for training LSTMs and for optimization

 `data` : minute-level data and daily price data

 `envs` : multiple versions of our environments for reinforcement learning